armandstrickernlp/Task-Chitchat-Entropy/README.md

 python compare_diversity_divergence.py
 ```

-This will generate the plots in the `plots` folder.
+This will generate the plots in a `plots` folder.